 And he was warning against them being seduced by Western propaganda, basically.

-And so let me, I'll just run through the basic, you know, fairy tale that we've all been taught and told in our schools and our movies, uh, by our history, uh our professors at university, and everything like that.
+And so let me, I'll just run through the basic fairy tale that we've all been taught and told in our schools, in our movies, by our history, our professors at university and everything like that.

-And then when World War One happened, of course, this this incompetent and backward society couldn't handle a modern war, uh you know, was practically defeated by the Germans in the first years.
+And then when World War I happened, of course, this incompetent and backward society couldn't handle a modern war, was practically defeated by the Germans in the first years.

-This put so much of a strain on Russian on the Russian uh system that it uh it just there were food shortages and soldiers at the fronts without bullets and uh riots in the streets and miserable poor people, and they rose up in like you know, anger and and overthrew this ridiculous system, and uh welcomed the communist in.
+This put so much of a strain on the Russian system that there were food shortages and soldiers at the fronts without bullets and riots in the streets and miserable poor people.

-So that's the basic the lie that we're told, right?
+So that's the basic lie that we're told.

 Now, here's the thing.